 The moral of the story?
-If you make a mistake, your audience will focus upon that and will be distracted away from your important message.
+If you make a mistake, your audience will focus on that and will be distracted away from your important message.

 You are judged on your prowess with the English language.
-It might not be fair but people could think that you lack attention to detail, don’t care about your subject matter or lack intelligence.
-When it comes to marketing and company image it’s vital to Get It Right.
+It might not be fair but people could think that you lack attention to detail, don’t care about your subject matter or lack expertise.
+When it comes to marketing and company image it’s vital to get it right.

 Can bad grammar ever be good?

 Grammar really does matter but the answer to this question is yes.